-- As shown in Figure 4 above, Pt Rangihamama A2 is currently vacant land and is utilized for grazing of livestock.
-The site is currently accessed via an existing farm crossing from Thorpe Road.
-Tuhuna B is also vacant land, which is utilized for grazing of livestock, with Tuhuna A containing an existing dwelling.
-It is noted that there is currently no legal access to Tuhuna A & B, which will be created as part of Stage 1 via easements as shown on the Stage 1 scheme plan.
-At present, the applicant has ownership of the sites subject of this application as well as adjoining sites which are also subject to subdivision approval.
-To ensure access to these sites is not jeopardised in the future, legal access will be enabled as part of Stage 1 of this application. - 2.3 As discussed above, the surrounding environment consists of a range of lot sizes and land use activities.
+- 2.2 As shown in Figure 4 above, Pt Kohewhata 11C2 is currently vacant land and is utilized for grazing of livestock.
+The site currently has access via the Māori Roadway, with existing rights for access to adjoining allotments provided over the subject site, as an extension of the Māori Roadway.
+As a result of this proposal, Lot 2 will have access via the Māori Roadway.
+Lot 1 will have access via the existing series of ROWs created by the previous subdivision application lodged on behalf of the Applicant.
+Therefore, there will be no increase in users of the Māori Roadway nor the existing series of ROWs created by the previous subdivision application. - 2.3 Part Kohewhata 11C1 is located to the southeast of the site which is noted as being a Local Purpose Reserve for the purpose of water supply.
+This allotment will adjoin the boundaries of the balance Lot 2.
+Proposed Lot 1 of Stage 1 will be located in the north-eastern corner of the site. - 2.4 The adjoining Local Purpose Reserve contains a wetland, which extends into the lower reaches of the subject site, which will be Lot 2 of Stage 1.
+This wetland area has been defined on the scheme plan and will be protected by way of land covenant as part of the proposal. - 2.5 As discussed above, the surrounding environment consists of a range of lot sizes and land use activities.
 The subject sites are located within an area which is usually seen as a transition area between town and country.
 Although the site and surrounding lots to the south and west are zoned as Rural Production, the existing lot sizes in the area as well as land use activities are more rural lifestyle in nature.
 This is a common occurrence for lots which are located on the outskirts or buffer of townships, like Kaikohe.